Unzip a Directory in Linux: 10 Example Commands

 Conclusion

-Unzipping directories in Linux is a common task that is made easy by the powerful unzip command.
+Unzipping directories in Linux is a common task made easy by the powerful unzip command.
 With various options and example commands provided in this article, you can now confidently unzip files in Linux and manage your compressed files with ease.